 Beach Project Updates

-The City has a number of projects under construction on our Beach and on the barrier island at this time.
+The City has a number of projects under construction on our Beach and the barrier island at this time.
 During the month of May, residents will notice work activity at Atlantic Dunes Pavilion, new lifeguard towers arriving at their future homes on the beach, corrections to problems with the concrete sidewalks at the Beach, and the marking of turtle nests on our beaches.

 Lifeguard Tower Replacement: The City is replacing all eight of the current lifeguard towers with new towers that will provide greater public safety for beachgoers.
 The new lifeguard towers are designed on skids so that they can be maintained at a proper distance from the water for Public Safety due to changes in beach width caused by either Beach Renourishment projects, which make the beach wider, and by major storms, which sometimes take sand away from the beach making it narrower.
 Additionally, the new towers will be outfitted with impact glass and louvered aluminum shutters to lower over the windows to protect them from flying debris or vandalism.
-It is important for the window panes in the lifeguard towers to be in pristine condition in order to provide a clear line of sight for the lifeguards to view swimmers and ensure the safety of all.
-The new S2 and S4 lifeguard towers were moved to their permanent homes on Friday, April 20.
+It is important for the window panes in the lifeguard towers to be in pristine condition to provide a clear line of sight for the lifeguards to view swimmers and ensure the safety of all.
+The new S2 and S4 lifeguard towers were moved to their permanent homes by July 2018.
 The towers are being built in an offsite warehouse in sections and then brought to the beach entrance on Casuarina Road where they are then assembled into a single unit.
-Once at the permanent site, the towers will be painted, stairs will be attached and new roofing to match the main pavilion and gazebos will be put in place.
+Once at the permanent site, the towers will be painted, stairs will be attached, and new roofing to match the main pavilion and gazebos will be put in place.

-Reclaimed 12C Construction: The final leg of construction for Reclaimed Water lines on the barrier island is currently under way.
+Reclaimed 12C Construction: The final leg of construction for Reclaimed Water lines on the barrier island is currently underway.
 New water, sewer, stormwater and reclaimed water lines are being constructed in the area from Lewis Cove south to Del Haven Boulevard.
 Stormwater improvements in the area also include upgraded swales that will deliver stormwater to additional and larger sized stormwater inlets.
 This project is receiving a grant from the South Florida Water Management District to offset the cost of installation of the reclaimed water pipe.

 Reclaimed water, also known as recycled water, is former wastewater that has been treated to remove solids and impurities.
 It is used in sustainable landscaping irrigation, to recharge groundwater aquifers, to meet commercial and industrial water needs, and in some places for drinking.
 In the past, the treated wastewater in our area was released to tide through an ocean outfall pipe.
-This activity is no longer considered a best practice and a plan to provide for redistribution of the treated wastewater by the year 2025 is currently in place.
+This activity is no longer considered the best practice and a plan to provide for redistribution of the treated wastewater by the year 2025 is currently in place.
 The majority of this reclaimed or recycled water will be used to irrigate public places such as parks and golf courses.
 Future reclaimed water lines are being designed in the Southwest Neighborhood during roadway reconstruction projects on SW 3rd Court, SW 4th Street, SW 6th Street and SW 7th Avenue.
 As the City prepares to begin design of a full neighborhood redesign for the Northwest Neighborhood, reclaimed water lines will be a part of that design as well.

 Beach Master Plan: